The User Settings window contains options for configuring workflow appearance and system resource usage to optimize performance.

 - Display Asset Management in Properties Window: Select to view the file dependencies or assets for each tool in a workflow.

 Alteryx automatically saves at least one of the files being processed in a workflow.
-Go to File > Open Workflow >Open Autorecovered Files to view auto-recovered files.
+Go to File > Open AutoSaved Files to view auto-saved files.

-- Autorecover Interval in Minutes: Type or click to set the time Alteryx waits before saving automatically saving a file.
+- Autosave Interval in Minutes: Type or click to set the time Alteryx waits before saving automatically saving a file.
 The default is 10.

-- Autorecover per File: Type or click to set the number of times a file is saved before it is saved again as a new version.
+- Autosave per File: Type or click to set the number of times a file is saved before it is saved again as a new version.
 The default is 3.

-- Days to Keep Autorecover Files: Type or click to set the number of days to keep autorecovered file.
+- Days to Keep Autosave Files: Type or click to set the number of days to keep auto-saved file.

 These settings control the size of the data that displays in the Results window for each output anchor in a workflow.